 Kate Dingwall

 By day, Kate is a writer, editor and photographer covering the intersection between spirits, business, culture and travel.
-By night, she’s a working sommelier at one of the top restaurants in Canada.
+By night, she’s a sommelier who has worked at some of the best restaurants in North America.

 All Articles From Kate Dingwall